Running in board

-A running in board is a large sign showing the name of the railway station on which it is found.
+In British English, a running in board is a large sign showing the name of the railway station on which it is found.
 The signs are intended to inform passengers of their location when on a train entering the station, possibly while still moving at speed.
 Some signs display the names of the previous and following stations on the line.

-In normal circumstances a two-platform station has one running in board on each platform situated near that end of the platform to which trains serving the platform run in - hence 'running in board'.
+In normal circumstances, a two-platform station has one running in board on each platform situated near that end of the platform to which trains serving the platform run in, hence "running in board".

-During the Second World War, running in boards in the United Kingdom were removed or obscured to prevent enemy spies or paratroopers from easily discovering their location.
+During the Second World War, running in boards and station signs in the United Kingdom were removed or obscured to prevent enemy spies or paratroopers from easily discovering their location.